-Our mission is to provide complete education and resources on lifestyle changes following gastric bypass surgery and continue to support each patient individually throughout the entire journey.
+Our mission is to provide complete education and resources on lifestyle changes following gastric bypass surgery, and to continue to support each patient individually throughout their entire journey.

 What to Eat the First Month After Surgery

 - Minute Maid Light